Data sources

 The Cambridge Centre for Ageing and Neuroscience (Cam-CAN) is a large-scale collaborative research project at the University of Cambridge, launched in October 2010, with substantial initial funding from the Biotechnology and Biological Sciences Research Council (BBSRC), followed by support from the Medical Research Council (MRC) Cognition & Brain Sciences Unit (CBU) and the European Union Horizon 2020 LifeBrain project.
 The Cam-CAN project uses epidemiological, cognitive, and neuroimaging data to understand how individuals can best retain cognitive abilities into old age.

 This inventory contains details of data from Stages I and II of the Cambridge Centre for Ageing and Neuroscience (CamCAN) project.
 Nearly 3000 adults aged 18-90 completed a home interview, and a subset of nearly 700 (100 per decade from 18-88; the CC700) were scanned using structural Magnetic Resonance Imaging (MRI), functional MRI (both resting and task-based), magnetoencephalography (MEG), and completed multiple cognitive experiments.
-Details of available datasets are listed below, and procedures for obtaining them follow the "apply for access" button.
-The data are available freely, subject to an online data usage agreement (available here).
-Data from Stage III (the CC280) are available on email request.

 A detailed description of the cc700 dataset and pre-processing pipeline can be found in Taylor et al (2017).
 A more general overview of the CamCAN dataset can be found in Shafto et al. (2014).